WTF is a “downward dog” anyways?

 I’m not interested in that particular aspect of the yoga debate: people need things to argue about and get offended over because Internet.
-What’s important to me is getting more people interested trying yoga out because it’s damn fun and can really improve your life.
+What’s important to me is getting more people interested in trying yoga out because it’s damn fun and can really improve your life.

-After all, as this fantastic Vox article explains:
+After all, as Vox explains:

 “Yoga seems to help alleviate lower back pain, improve strength and flexibility, and reduce inflammation in the body — which, in turn, can help stave off chronic disease and death.

 Emerging research suggests yoga can increase body awareness, or attention to the sensations and things going on inside you.
 That’s no small matter: Researchers think heightened body awareness can improve how well people take care of themselves.”